FloodCreux/dotfiles-nix/README.md

 ### Modifying Dotfiles

 Dotfiles are managed as Nix sources.
 To modify:

 1. Edit files in `modules/home-manager/home/dotfiles/`
 2. Run `darwin-rebuild switch` to apply
 3. Files are automatically linked to appropriate locations

 ## 🐛 Troubleshooting

-### Insecure Package Warnings

-Some .NET 6.0 packages are marked insecure but required for legacy project compatibility.
-These are explicitly permitted in:
-- `flake.nix` (line 42-48)
-- `modules/home-manager/home/default.nix` (line 12-18)

-If you don't need .NET 6.0, you can remove these from `permittedInsecurePackages`.

 ### Build Failures

 Check the flake:

 ```bash
 nix flake check
 ```

 Check for syntax errors:

 ```bash
 nix flake show
 ```

 View detailed build logs:

 ```bash
 darwin-rebuild switch --flake .#default --show-trace
 ```